ianmcginley/Home-Assistant-Examples/aquatemp/automations/readme.md

 # These are my automations that I have for my aquatemp controlled pool heat pump (Astral Viron iHP195).

 These are the full automation yamls that are loadable.
 My Device has an entity name of climate.aquatemp - yours might be different.
 This may or may not work with TUYA devices.
+Also depends on my Fronius Integration with consumption monitoring in place for the Solar entity use.
+Yours may vary in name and capability.

 ### Turn On Pool heater (this is the first automation that will run at start of day)